zamilskhan/docs-new/source/installation-guide/index.md

 * Update hostname: Choose to update hostname for Ubuntu, but do not change if you are running CentOS.
         * For CentOS, manually update the file `/etc/sysconfig/networking`, and add the full DNS name.

-* Other Settings: The other settings can be left to the default values.
-        * Recommendation: the Gluu Server requires a 64bit OS, and allocates at least 4GB of RAM for Apache Tomcat in production environments.

 * Now the chosen DNS name can be used to access the Gluu Server.